Leadership at the Church of the Ascension is a collaboration of clergy, staff, and volunteers (known in the church world as lay ministers).

 I have a B.A. in Sociology from the Ohio State University, and a Master of Divinity degree from Wittenberg University.
 I am an active member of the Kiwanis service club, where I have been a Distinguished Lieutenant Governor.
 My wife Sue and myself were married in 1968.
 She is a retired French teacher.

-It’s a joy to be able to continue in ministry in our new church home at Ascension.
+It’s a joy to be able to continue in ministry in our church home at Ascension.

 God bless,